 The Pineapple Fountain is a focal point of the Charleston Waterfront Park, which people have been enjoying since it opened in 1990 – the spring after Hurricane Hugo.
 Pineapple motifs are common in Charleston and represent hospitality.

-Now is a great time to be in Charleston, not that there’s a every a bad time, but with the Azaleas blooming it sure is pretty.
+Now is a great time to be in Charleston, not that there’s an every a bad time, but with the Azaleas blooming it sure is pretty.
 I dug this pictures out of the archives, they tell my story around 2003.
-I decided to show case some of the churches that I photography while living in Charleston SC.
+I decided to showcase some of the churches that I photographed while living in Charleston, SC.

 The pineapple came to Charleston from South America by way of the Caribbean because of Charleston’s prominence as a port city.
 Fruits + other sweets weren’t very common in the colonial days, so the pineapple was a hit.
 It was an exotic, never-before-seen fruit and quickly became a symbol of hospitality.